liya0017/CZ4034-Group-9/README.md

 1 Consolidate Tweets	: 	the notebook used to compile the 4 initial csvs (covid, moderna, pfizer, sinovac) to get tweet_corpus.csv, which was then used to manually doubly label the first 3k tweets (initially only 1.4k singly labelled tweets)

-2 Finetune Huggingface	:	the notebook used to perform 1) calculation of interannotator agreement (on 3k doubly labelled tweet_corpus.csv)(yields eval.csv); 2) finetuning huggingface model with 2k train (yields models directory); 3) evaluation of finetuned huggingface model on 1k eval.csv; 4) autolabelling of 5k more tweets for training other ML models (yields train.csv)
+2 Finetune Huggingface	:	the notebook used to perform 1) calculation of interannotator agreement (on 3k doubly labelled tweet_corpus.csv)(yields eval.csv); 2) finetuning huggingface model with 2k train (yields models folder); 3) evaluation of finetuned huggingface model on 1k eval.csv; 4) autolabelling of 5k more tweets for training other ML models (yields train.csv)

 3 Label Entire Corpus	: 	the notebook used to label the remaining 42k+ tweets (yields tweet_corpus3.csv)

+Note that for Label Entire Corpus.ipynb, you need to download and store the finetuned SOTA model (models folder) in the same subdirectory as the notebook.
+Please download the zipped file containing it from the gdrive link: https://drive.google.com/drive/folders/1O9eR8s_jGKb-N4PV_iPD1Yfi2SIypYg8?usp=sharing

 Tweet Corpuses==========================================